-An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and rejected.
+An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and their proposal will be rejected.
+Evidence of meeting minimum prior experience must be shown in the experience section of the offeror's proposal.

-Sec.
+SEC.
 1.05 REQUIRED REVIEW